nautechsystems/nautilus_trader/docs/concepts/strategies.md

 - The _optional_ strategy configuration, defined by inheriting the `StrategyConfig` class

 :::tip
-Once a strategy is defined, the same source can be used for backtesting and live trading.
+Once a strategy is defined, the same source code can be used for backtesting and live trading.
 :::

 The main capabilities of a strategy include: